$ ls -la ./fallrisk.ai/

 THE MATHEMATICS

-NoSpoofing.v — no sweet spot at any KL budget EvidenceSufficiency.v — cross-layer non-substitution GapInvariance.v — measurement invariant under log-softmax, temperature, constant shift StructuralAuthorization.v — artifact bound to request, within freshness window 350+ theorems verified · 0 Admitted
+NoSpoofing.v — no sweet spot at any KL budget EvidenceSufficiency.v — cross-layer non-substitution GapInvariance.v — measurement invariant under log-softmax, temperature, constant shift StructuralAuthorization.v — artifact bound to request, within freshness window Rocq 9.1.1 · 58 source files · 350+ theorems · all PROVEN, none Admitted

 Explore Registry →

-The visible edge of 13 papers, 3 technical notes, and 350+ machine-verified theorems.
+Backed by 13 papers, 4 technical notes, and 350+ Coq machine-verified theorems.
+Zero admitted.

 COVERED